BlockchainCommons/GordianSeedTool-iOS/README.md

 ### 1.6 (66)

-Fixed bug with CBOR serialization of master private keys and the public keys directly derived from them (Issue #182).
+* Fixed bug with CBOR serialization of master private keys and the public "master" keys directly derived from them (Issue #182).
+* Clarified documentation (BCR-2020-007) for how we're representing pair-components in output descriptors (Issue #183).

 ### 1.6 (65)